ercbk/nested-cross-validation-comparison/README.md

     a way to gain insight into the amounts and types of resources that a project’s first steps might require.
 For example, testing simiulated data before collection of actual data begins.
+-   {mlr3} wasn’t included in the Kuhn-Johnson section of the duration experiment, because with the extra folds/resamples, the RAM usage rapidly increases to the maximum and either locks-up or slows the training time tremendously.
+I haven’t explored this further.
 -   The elasticnet model was slower to train than the random forest for the 100 row dataset.
 Compute resources should be optimized for each algorithm.
 For example, the number of vCPUs capable of being